Soul of Chogokin Gx-43 Tosho Daimos

 Please click on the smaller pics to view larger images.

 Professor Shinichiro Izumi reveals the Tranzer.
-(Yeah I know the explaination of the Daimo-Light energy is bit hokey but what the hey. )
+(Yeah I know the explanation of the Daimo-Light energy is bit hokey but what the hey. )

 Daimos Battle Turn!